 In order to prove a breach of fiduciary duty, it is necessary to demonstrate misconduct by the fiduciary and that damages resulted from his or her actions.
 At times, fiduciary abuse can be undertaken willfully or with the intent to fraud, but a breach can also arise because of incompetence or negligence.
 In any event, fiduciary abuse may involve the mismanagement or misappropriation of financial assets, the improper transfer of real property, or other types of fraud.

 Ultimately, uncovering these fraudulent activities and protecting the interest of beneficiaries requires the legal knowledge and skills of our experienced attorneys.
-The legal team at GM Group is well versed in the laws relative to fiduciary duty and have the investigative skills to detect and track fraudulent financial transactions.
+The team at GM Law is well versed in the laws relative to fiduciary duty and have the investigative skills to detect and track fraudulent financial transactions.
 We have a proven track record of successfully pursuing litigation on behalf of beneficiaries of trusts and estates and other victims of fiduciary abuse.

 Remedies for Breach of Fiduciary Duty